The Complete Guide to Software Localization

 Why you should get rid of spreadsheets for localization

-Translation management systems are a standard in today's software localization service industry.
+Translation management systems are a standard in today’s software localization service industry.
 Nevertheless, there are still companies that deal with spreadsheets and lots of manual, repetitive tasks.
-Here’s why everybody should get rid of spreadsheets for software localization as soon as possible.
+Here’s why everybody should abandon spreadsheets for software localization as soon as possible.

 Top 10 mistakes to avoid in software localization

 Well-crafted internationalization is the foundation of a successful localization.
 This ultimate guide for developers walks you through the most common software localization mistakes to avoid.